-This document provides further information on the Australian General Practice Training (AGPT) Program’s Selection Policy and processes referred to in the RACGP Selection for Entry into the AGPT Program Policy.
+This document provides further information on the selection process referred to in the RACGP Australian General Practice Training Program Selection policy.

 The selection process comprises the following stages: